3arbouch/ActiveNoiseCancelling/README.md

 # README #

-We provide a real implementation of an active noise cancellation algorithm in MATLAB.
+We provide an implementation of real time active noise cancellation algorithm for smart glass wearable in MATLAB.
 The algorithm was tested and adapted to work in a real environment.

 The implementation provides principally: